santurini/santurini/README.md

 ![Lightning](https://img.shields.io/badge/lightning-792EE5?style=for-the-badge&logo=pytorchlightning&logoColor=white)
 ![Wandb](https://img.shields.io/badge/Wandb-FFCC33?style=for-the-badge&logo=WeightsAndBiases&logoColor=black)

-My favourite frameworks for building Neural Networks are PyTorch (with Lightning) and Tensorflow that I usually combine with Weights and Biases to check the logs and save images or insights, while in R I use Keras and iGraoh for Complex Systems Modeling.
+My favourite frameworks for building Neural Networks are PyTorch (with Lightning) and Tensorflow that I usually combine with Weights and Biases to check the logs and save images or insights, while in R I use Keras and iGraph for Complex Systems Modeling.

 ## Programming Languages